evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 Let’s create a Test Suite that includes:
 * **Data Drift Test Preset**.
 It will generate a data drift check for all columns in the dataset using the same PSI method with a 0.3 threshold.
 * **Individual data quality tests**.
 They will check for missing values, empty rows, columns, duplicates, and constant columns.
 You can set test conditions using parameters like `eq` (equal) or `lte` (less than or equal).
-If no condition is set, Evidently will auto-generate them based on the reference data and heuristics.
+If you don't specify the conditions, Evidently will auto-generate them based on the reference data.

 Here's a script that again simulates generating Test Suites for 10 days in a row: